Los Muertos beach and the famous pier in Puerto Vallarta, Mexico

 The crystal clear water at Garza Blanca

-The South Zone is also where the hotel that tops my wish list of places to stay in Puerto Vallarta is.
-The Hyatt Ziva is a high end property only a few miles south of Puerto Vallarta and is located on stunning Playa Estacas.
+The South Zone is also home to one of the hotels at the top of my wish list of places to stay in Puerto Vallarta is located.
+The Hyatt Ziva is a high end, upscale property only a few miles south of Puerto Vallarta and is located on amazing Playa Estacas.

 The property is gorgeous and very luxurious.
-Even though it’s out of the city center you have everything you need at your fingertips.
+And even though it’s out of the city center you have everything you need at your fingertips and you’re just a short bus, or taxi, ride from the Romantic Zone.

 Getting to the South Zone